 “People may be more contagious at certain times of the day and it raises questions about whether tests for SARS-CoV-2 may be less accurate when they are collected between late evening and early morning,” said Candace McNaughton, MPH, MD, PhD.
 “There may be greater benefit in repeat testing if a negative test was collected when viral shedding is generally less.”

 Variations in people’s physiology may also play a role.
-Changes in nasal secretions, for example, could affect how much of the virus is collected from the nose and throat, said Rachel Edgar, PhD, in a , commenting on the research.
+Changes in nasal secretions, for example, could affect how much of the virus is collected from the nose and throat, said Rachel Edgar, PhD, in a recent interview, commenting on the research.
 Edgar is a virologist at Imperial College London.

 “Although understanding the reason behind the observed variation is important, the evidence presented suggests that Covid-19 is more frequently detected in the middle of the day,” Edgar explained.
 “Sample collection at these times may help reduce the incidence of false negative results, particularly in those who have lower viral loads.”